 $2 billion for regional roads

-Regional Cities Victoria is seeking $1 billion commitment to fix local and declared (state) roads, above and beyond the Victorian Government’s existing almost $1 billion regional road maintenance program.
+RCV is seeking an extra $500 million a year over four years to fix local and declared (state) roads, above and beyond the Victorian Government’s existing almost $1 billion annual regional road maintenance program.

 The condition of regional roads has become a major safety concern for all Victorians.7 Victoria’s Transport Accident Commission’s lives lost data shows that over a five-year average 30 more lives are lost on rural roads than on Melbourne roads.8